hund030/basic-bot-docker/Teams bot deployment on container service.md

     $DNSLABEL.$REGION.cloudapp.azure.com
     ```

-1. It's recommended to use Azure Bot Service to channel Teams client and your bot application.
-To update your AKS ingress endpoint to the Azure Bot Service, fill the BOT_DOMAIN value in `env/.env.${envName}` with your FQDN.
-Update the `arm/deploy` action in `teamsapp.yml` and run `provision` command of Teams Toolkit to create a Teams app and a bot registration.
+### Provision resources with Teams Toolkit

+You can leverage the provision command in Teams Toolkit to create the Teams app with bot capability, the Azure Bot Service and the Microsoft Entra ID for authentication.
+You can make some updates to the sample code to make it works with your Azure Kubernetes Service.

+1. Fill the BOT_DOMAIN value in `env/.env.${envName}` with your FQDN.

+1. Update the `arm/deploy` action in `teamsapp.yml` so that Teams Toolkit will provision an Azure Bot Service when running `provision` command.
     ```
     - uses: arm/deploy
       with: